 Best organizer: BridgeClimb Sydney

-15. Dive the Great Barrier Reef
+15. Great Barrier Reef Dive

 The Great Barrier Reef is bestowed with a massively diverse and vivid marine life, with more than 2900 individual reefs, which is world’s largest coral reef system.
 Spanning over 200 km, the reef has been declared a UNESCO World Heritage Site.
 Still wondering why this is among the top things to do in Australia?
 You sure aren’t.

 Other ways of exploring the Great Barrier Reef other than SCUBA: Snorkeling, boat rides, reef-walking, and seaplane/helicopter tour

 Great Barrier Reef Bases: Port Douglas, Cairns, Townsville, and Airlie Beach

 Best time for Great Barrier Reef dive: Since the weather stays moderate, with good visibility during June to November; this is the time you must opt for diving in the Great Barrier Reef.